 Breaking news for Childhood TB: Simple KNCV stool test

-Nurses share knowledge and experiences
+Nurses share valuable knowledge and experiences

 Dutch TB impact shown by partners in Holland Pavilion

-In the Holland Pavilion at the central area of the venue, KNCV brought together a diverse group of Dutch stakeholders working on TB prevention, treatment and care, as well as lung health in general.
-The booths on the pavilions were highly visited and the presentations held on the pavilion were of high quality.
-The Dutch afternoon on Friday was a great moment where former patients and professionals explored the past, present and future of TB in the Netherlands, as well as the deployment of Dutch expertise and experience worldwide.
-We would like to thank our partners and all exhibitors in the Holland Pavilion for their implication and great enthusiasm and for making the Holland Pavilion a great success!
+In the Holland Pavilion, located in the central area of the venue, KNCV brought together a diverse group of Dutch stakeholders working on TB prevention, treatment and care, as well as lung health in general.
+The Pavilion proved to be extremely popular, with many delegates visiting the booths and listening to presentations of high quality.
+The ‘Dutch afternoon’, which took place on the final Friday proved a resounding success.
+Former patients and professionals explored the past, present and future of TB in the Netherlands, as well as the deployment of Dutch expertise and experience worldwide.
+We would like to thank all our partners and exhibitors in the Holland Pavilion for their participation and enthusiasm which contributed to making the Holland Pavilion a great success!

-KNCV Award presented
+KNCV award presented